GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 ## Costs

-This tutorial uses billable components of Google Cloud Platform (GCP), including Google Compute Engine.
+This tutorial uses billable components of Google Cloud Platform (GCP), including Compute Engine.

 New GCP users might be eligible for a [free trial](https://cloud.google.com/free-trial).

 ## Configure GCP resources

-The high-level steps in this section are:
+The high-level steps in this section:

 1. Create a user-managed service account
 1. Create a VM for Logstash